 Analysis of Performance

-Participation in Recreation programs rebounded during the 3rd quarter however year to date projections for participation is still below expectations.
+Participation in Recreation programs rebounded during the 3rd and 4th quarters however total year participation fell below projections.
 Three factors have contributed to the lower figure:

-1) Construction at the Senior Center - the expansion project caused several closures during the second quarter and created parking difficulties as well as affected space availability for program activities.
+1) Construction at the Senior Center - the expansion project caused several closures during the first six months creating parking difficulties as well as space availability for program activities.
 Grand re-opening took place in July 2014 with expanded programming starting in September.

 2) Closure of the Youth Activity Center during the Foothills Mall re-development has limited programming space particularly for Child Development programs.
 The new Foothills Activity Center (FAC) is expected to open mid-2015.

 3) In the aquatics area, weather contributed to several closures over the summer at City Park Pool resulting in nearly a 13% drop in attendance compared to 2013.
-Maintenance issues also affected some features of the pool, affecting enjoyment and return visits by participants.
-Also in aquatics the methodology in accounting for number of participations of swim team members during practices and meets has changed from previous cycles, resulting in a lower participation count.
+Also in aquatics the methodology in accounting for the number of participations of swim team members during practices and meets has changed from previous cycles, resulting in a lower participation count.

 The total number of particpants in Recreation programs, events and facility visits.